fourjuaneight/eslint-config-jcv/README.md

-# Sensible ESLint and Prettier setup
+# Unnecessary ESLint and Prettier setup
-Personal config for ESLint and Prettier.
-I guess you can use em too.
+Personally unnecessary config for ESLint and Prettier.
+I guess you can use it too, though there's hardly anything in it.

 ## What it does
 * Lints JavaScript based on the latest standards